audeering/audformat/docs/data-misc-tables.rst

 A misc table or miscellaneous table links labels to an index.
-The index has no restrictions, but should not contain duplicated entries.
+The index has no restrictions
+and can contain an arbitrary number of columns (called levels), but should not contain duplicated entries.
-The arbitrary number of index columns of a misc table is followed by an arbitrary number of label columns.
+In the CSV file of the misc table, the index columns are stored in front of the label columns.
 An empty label means that no label has been assigned (yet).